Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Preliminaries

 \subsubsection{Wireless Communication}

 Each plant communicates with the remote controller using a dedicated orthogonal channel.
 Both uplink (sensor-to-controller) and downlink (controller-to-actuator) transmissions share the same channel, alternating via a time-division duplex.
-Channel reciprocity ensures consistent transmission power $P_i$ for both directions.
-Wireless channels are modeled using path loss and Rayleigh fading, with path loss defined as
+The channel reciprocity ensures consistent transmission power $P_i$ in both directions.
+Wireless channels are modeled using path loss and Rayleigh fading, with path loss defined as where $D$ is the transmitter-receiver distance, $\mathrm{PL}_{\mathrm{dB}} \left(D_0\right)$ is the path loss at the reference distance $D_{0}$, and $\eta \geq 2$ is the path loss exponent.
+The received \gls{snr} for plant $i$ at time $k$ is expressed as